JetBrains/guide/site/java/tips/restore-deleted-breakpoints/index.md

   - java
 author: hs
 subtitle: >-
-  You can restore previously configured breakpoints if you accidentally delete them
+  You can restore previously configured breakpoints if you accidentally delete them.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/MmX5Oz0ugJo"
 ---